typora/support.typora.io/_posts/2016-06-06-Auto Numbering.md

 typora-root-url: ../
 ---

-> About where to put those CSS, please follow [Add Custom CSS](/Add-Custom-CSS/).
+> TIP: To know where to put those CSS snippets, please see [Add Custom CSS](/Add-Custom-CSS/).

+### Auto-numbering in Article
-This CSS snip will auto add numbering to all headings in your article, like this:
+This method automatically adds numbering to all headings in your article, like this:

 ![1](/media/auto-numbering/1.png)

-## How to use:

-Add following to your base.user.css or [theme].user.css under theme folder.
+To achieve this, add the following to your base.user.css or [theme].user.css in the theme folder.

 ```css
 /** initialize css counter */
 #write {
     counter-reset: h1